Nutrition and Dietetics (N&D)

 N&D 345.
 Community Nutrition.
 3 Credits.

-This course is the 3-credit course to study nutrition in a community.
-It provides an opportunity for students to develop a variety of communication skills sufficient for entry into pre-professional practice.
-The course is designed to allow you, the student to develop the knowledge and skills necessary to plan programs and promote nutritional well-being to the public.
-Through readings, lectures and class discussions you will work in a group to select a community to assess, research it relative to interrelated health, social and economic concerns, and identify nutrition priorities that need to be addressed in that community.
+This course allows the student to develop the knowledge and skills necessary to plan programs and promote nutritional well-being to the public.
+Through readings, lectures and class discussions, students work in teams to select a community to assess, research it relative to interrelated health, social and economic concerns, and identify nutrition priorities that need to be addressed in that community.
 A graduated series of assignments culminates in a written program proposal and oral presentation to address the needs of the community.
-Students hone speaking and writing skills learned in previous courses through a graduated series of assignments, and you will learn how to critique the work of others, to give helpful feedback, and to work effectively to complete group and individuals assignments.
+Students hone speaking and writing skills, and learn how to assess the work of others, to give helpful feedback, and to work effectively to complete group and individuals assignments.
 Prerequisites or Corequisites: N&D 325 and N&D 344.
 S.

 N&D 348.
 Sports Nutrition.
 3 Credits.

-The study and application of the nutrition care process.
-This includes nutritional assessment techniques, nutrition care planning methodologies, interviewing and counseling skills, and medical nutrition therapy for common medical conditions.
-Prerequisite: N&D 245 and PPT 301.
+An evidence-based study and application of the nutrition care process.
+This includes nutritional assessment techniques, pathophysiology in disease, and medical nutrition therapy for common medical conditions.
+Prerequisite: N&D 441.
+Corequisite: N&D 450.
 F.

 N&D 380.
 Food Service Production and Management.
 3 Credits.

 A comprehensive investigation of the nutritional needs of humans with emphasis on nutritional biochemistry and current issues.
 Prerequisites: A grade of C or better in N&D 240, CHEM 116 or CHEM 340, BIMD 220 and BIMD 221 or PPT 301.
-S,SS.
+S.